I am a Professor of Linguistics and Chair of the Department of Linguistics at the University of North Texas.

 I received my Ph.D. from Yale University in 2009.
 My advisor at Yale was Larry Horn.
 Before I went to Yale I did an M.A. in linguistics and literature at the University of North Texas, where my advisor was Haj Ross.

-I do research in sociolinguistics and the semantics-pragmatics interface.
-I’m interested in Creole languages of the U.S. and Caribbean as well as regional and social variation in the U.S., including African American Language and Southern vernacular Englishes.
+I do research in the semantics-pragmatics interface and sociolinguistics.
+I’m interested in Creole languages of the U.S. and Caribbean as well as regional and social variation in the U.S., including African American and Southern vernacular Englishes in general.

 At UNT I teach courses in semantics, pragmatics, sociolinguistics, and language variation.